CRServers/DemTech/README.md

 ## Rating Criteria: ##
-We will constanly look and evaluate all Block Producers that have a strong combination of the following characteristics:
+We will pursue "Liquid Democracy" and the candidate list will change as we will periodicaly evaluate all Block Producers that have strong combinations of the following characteristics:

 **- Independence**
 	Self-Funded, No third party involvement.